Food providers 'stretched' as prices high, demand higher

-Rising food costs are affecting food providers with one seeing a 60 per cent increase in demand in one month and others seeing drastic drops in donations.
+Rising food costs are affecting food providers with one feeding twice as many people with 20 per cent less food and another spending 40 per cent more on food this year.

 The crunch comes as annual inflation hit 6.9 per cent in the year to March 31, the largest movement in 30 years.
 Food prices have also climbed to a 10-year high, rising 7.6 per cent in March.